-The start of Project Sakura Wars' development was motivated by the fact that the franchise won a fan poll in 2016 that gauged which Sega franchises fans wanted to see revived, the results of which were revealed during a stream at the company's Sega FES event.
+The start of Sakura Wars' development was motivated by the fact that the franchise won a fan poll in 2016 that gauged which dormant Sega franchises fans wanted to see revived, the results of which were revealed during a stream at the company's Sega FES event.
 Sakura Wars won the poll by a large margin, receiving almost a thousand more votes than the second place winner .
 There were also developers at Sega that had been wanting to work on a new entry in the franchise such as Takaharu Terada who would pitch an idea for a new game almost every summer.
 Development had technically been greenlit before Sega FES but the results of the poll gave Sega confidence in the new game and lead to them moving the project into full development .

-Spearheaded by Sega's CEO Haruki Satomi, the new project would be a "completely new work inheriting the DNA of Sakura Wars" that was formerly announced to the public at Sega FES 2018 as "Shin Sakura Taisen" (Project Sakura Wars in the West) and received its first trailer the following year at Sega FES 2019 .
-The game is being created internally at Sega by the CS2 development department and was not be co-developed by Red Entertainment, a first for the franchise.
-The development team consists of many people who are new to the franchise including Bleach's Tite Kubo, who will be designing the main characters, and Jiro Ishii, who will be penning the game's story.
-However there are also many returning developers from the franchise's past including Takaharu Terada, who was in charge of planning for the combat sections in earlier entries, mech designer Mika Akitaka and composer Kohei Tanaka.
+Spearheaded by Sega's CEO Haruki Satomi, the new project was a "completely new work inheriting the DNA of Sakura Wars" that was formerly announced to the public at Sega FES 2018 as "Shin Sakura Taisen" (Sakura Wars in the West) and received its first trailer the following year at Sega FES 2019 .
+The game was created internally at Sega by the CS2 development department and was not be co-developed by Red Entertainment, a first for the franchise.
+The development team consisted of many people who were new to the franchise including Bleach's Tite Kubo, who designed the main characters, and Jiro Ishii, who penned the game's story.
+However there were also many returning developers from the franchise's past including Takaharu Terada, who was in charge of planning for the combat sections in earlier entries, mech designer Mika Akitaka and composer Kohei Tanaka.
 The title's development director, Tetsuya Ohtsubo, had also previously worked as a planner on Sakura Taisen 3.
-In terms of technology, while Project Sakura Wars takes a lot of inspiration from the Yakuza series for its world exploration and dialogue systems the game actually runs on a modified version of Sega's Hedgehog Engine .
+In terms of technology, while Sakura Wars takes inspiration from the Yakuza series for its world exploration and dialogue systems the game actually runs on a modified version of Sega's Hedgehog Engine .